Gloria Sachs

-Gloria Sachs (February 17, 1927 – March 12, 2012) was an American fashion designer.
-Gloria Sachs Designs, founded in 1970, tailored for the increasing percentage of American women employed in professional and management positions through the 1970s and 1980s.
+Gloria Sachs (February 17, 1927 – March 12, 2012) was an American fashion designer whose company tailored for the increasing percentage of American women employed in professional and management positions through the 1970s and 1980s.

 Early life

 Gloria Mildred Wasserman was born on February 17, 1927, in Manhattan, New York City.
 She grew up in Scarsdale and studied at Skidmore College, graduating with a degree in the fine arts in 1947 despite entering as a math major.
 She then attended the Cranbrook Academy of Art, in Michigan, where she studied textile design.
 In Paris, she studied in the workshop of the painter Fernand Léger, trained under architects Franco Albini and Giò Ponti, and modeled for Balenciaga and Pierre Balmain.
 From 1948 to 1949, she designed textiles for the furniture designers Hans Knoll and Herman Miller.

 Career

 Sachs exhibited artwork at the Pratt Institute (1949), the Philadelphia Art Alliance (1950), the Art Institute of Chicago (1950), and the Museum of Modern Art (1951).
 After she moved back to New York in 1951, she found work at the Bloomingdale's department store as an executive trainee, feeling as though "painting was too lonely a career for a young woman".
 Eventually she was promoted to assistant buyer and later fashion coordinator.
 Sachs attested that, around this time, she first brought Capri pants to the United States and called them "capris", after seeing them on her honeymoon to the Italian island of Capri in 1953.

 In 1958, Sachs founded Gloria Sachs Red Barn, a clothing company that designed for preteens.
 According to Sachs, the company experienced growth despite not initially receiving financial assistance, but after two years she sold the company for around $50,000 to pay debts.
 She briefly returned to Bloomingdale's to work as fashion director for children's clothing until 1962, and was then employed by Saks Fifth Avenue as an in-house designer of preteen clothing from 1963 to 1965.